TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

         prediction(processed, rgbImg, root, textcanvas, textArea),
     )
 ```
 In the main() function, there are four created asyncio queues used for transferring items.
-They will be parameters passed to the other asynchronous functions.
-Besides, the asyncio.gather() will run capture(), keepget(), processing() and prediction() concurrently inside the main().
+They will be parameters passed to the certain asynchronous functions.
+Besides, the asyncio.gather() will run capture(), keepget(), processing() and prediction() concurrently.
 To conclude, main() acts as a kick starter of the program.

 <br>
 ```python